THEDEVIOUS1/CHUWI-MINIBOOK-HACKINTOSH/README.md

 6. Install additionals drivers
 7. Reboot and enjoy !

+## Changing the display orientation

+To correct the display orientation within macOS, press and hold down cmd+opt (Windows+alt) and open System Preferences.
+Keep holding down those two buttons and click on Displays.
+The screen orientation option will now appear even for the built-in display.
+Set it to 270 degrees for the correct orientation.

 ### Additional drivers

 [Wifi dongle driver](https://github.com/chris1111/Wireless-USB-Adapter-Clover)

 ## What works

-- Graphics Acceleration
+- Graphic Acceleration
 - Bluetooth
-- Brigthness control
+- Brigthness
 - Audio
 - Power Management
-- Battery Status
+- Battery
-- USB and USB Mapping
+- USB
 - Keyboard
 - Camera
-- Sleep / Wake ( Known issues on Catalina 10.15.1 )
+- Sleep / Wake ( timed & manual sleep sem to work fine...button & lid appear to be problematic) )
 - TouchPad
+- HDMI / Type-C

 ## What doesn't work